-- · I will post optional readings a few days prior to each class. - Lecture notes will be posted before each class, and annotated notes posted after class. - · Recordings of the live lectures will also be posted.
+- I will post optional readings a few days prior to each class. - Lecture notes will be posted before each class, and annotated notes posted after class. - Recordings of the live lectures will also be posted on Echo360. - Sometimes it takes a lecture or two to get the Echo360 set up working properly.